We must tell SquirrelMail that we are using Dovecot-IMAP/-POP3:

 You can now access SquirrelMail from your web site as follows:

-(after you have installed ISPConfig, see the next chapter)
+you have installed ISPConfig, see the next chapter) as follows (this

 If you'd like to define a vhost like webmail.example.com where your users can access SquirrelMail, you'd have to add the following vhost configuration to /etc/apache2/conf.d/squirrelmail.conf: